Supply List for Basic First Aid Kits

 What type of first aid kit do I need?

 When choosing which first aid kit is right for you, you first need to determine when and where it will be used and if there are environmental factors that should be considered.
 For example, a boating first aid kit should be waterproof but a home first aid kit can be a nylon bag or compact box.
-If you need a first aid kit for a business, it’s important to select a kit that will be easily accessible for employees.
+If you need a first aid kit for a business, it is important to select one that will be easily accessible for employees.

 The following is a list of the basic first aid essentials that should be included in your first aid kit.